-Located in the citiy center of Mainz, south-west of the central station, the old jewish cemetery Judensand streches over 9,4 ha of land.
-Within this, the competition area focusses on the visitor cemetery, the monument-cemetery and the visitor center including a new entry and exit.
+Located in the city centre of Mainz, south-west of the central station, the old Jewish cemetery Judensand stretches over 9,4 ha of land.
+The competition area focuses on the visitor cemetery, the monument cemetery, and the visitor centre including new entry and exit units.

-Firstly, concerning the border of the visitor center, we aimed to establish insight into the site as well as on the historic gravestones by installing a new, black, rhythmically structured fence.
-In order to reflect the park-like gestus of the area, the fence is framed with successive planting.
-The foreseen entrance and road access is defined by a compression of the fence into an opaque surface, which will be accompanied by a plaque.
+For the visitor centre border, our design proposes a see-through black rhythmical fence that establishes a visual connection with the outside.
+In order to reflect the park-like organisation of the area, the fence is framed with greenery.
+The entrance and road access are defined by an opaque surface that contrasts the gapped fence and is accompanied by a plaque.
 In the north-west of the cemetery, the continuity of the existing wall is a necessary element for creating a differentiated sense of space.
-Reconstructed with new clinker, the wall stresses the difference of new and old, while also working as a distinctive barrier to the next door housing.
+Reconstructed with new clinker bricks, the wall highlights the difference between new and old, while working as a distinctive barrier to the housing next door.

-The visitor center adapts to the manifold spatial structure of the cemetery and translates it into its own distinctive form language.
-In order to create a dramaturgical entrance, the roof has been pulled down deeply, resulting in a low-rise entry, that brings the visitor into a different world.
-Contrary to this, the inside of the visitor center opens up with a ceiling height of around six meters.
-Upon entering the visitor directly faces the outside.
-With the help of panoramic windows, the meaningful surroundings of the outside are immediately incorporated.
+The visitor centre adapts to the manifold spatial structure of the cemetery and translates it into its own distinctive language.
+In order to create a dramaturgical entrance, the roof of the building is declined, resulting in a low-rise entry that welcomes the visitors into a different world.
+Contrary to this, the inside of the visitor centre opens up with a six-metre-high ceiling.
+Upon entering, the visitor directly faces the outside: the panoramic windows introduce the meaningful surroundings into the building.